samarshrestha720/libManage/README.md

 # Library Management System RestAPI

-A Library Management System RestAPI using flask and SQLite
+A Library Management System RestAPI using flask and SQLite.
+The SQLite db is located in /instance/lib.db

 ## Setup